xunzhou/terraform-oci-oke/README.md

     - plan your scalability, HA and failover capabilities
 - Optional co-located and pre-configured public bastion instance.
 This helps execute kubectl commands faster and limit local dependencies.
 The bastion instance has the following configurable features:
     - oci-cli installed and upgraded
-    - kubectl installed and pre-configured
+    - kubectl installed and pre-configured with bash alias
     - kubeconfig generation
-    - [helm][helm] installed and pre-configured (see [helm][instructions])
+    - [helm][helm] installed and pre-configured (see [helm][instructions]) with helm alias
     - convenient output of how to access the bastion instances
-    - choice of AD location for the bastion instance(s) to avoid problems with service limits/shapes, particularly when using trial accounts
+    - choice of AD location for the bastion instance to avoid problems with service limits/shapes, particularly when using trial accounts
 - Automatic creation of [OKE pre-requisites][example network resource configuration]:
     - 3 worker subnets with their corresponding security lists, ingress and egress rules
     - 3 load balancer subnets with their corresponding security lists, ingress and egress rules